-We now turn to the parameter estimates from the benchmark process and its fit to some untargeted moments.
-Starting with the AR(1) process, the persistent shock is drawn about every 2.5 years ( $p_z = 40.7\%$ ) from an "unfavorable" distribution-with a negative mean and large standard deviation ( $\mu{\eta,1} = -0.085$ and $\sigma{\eta,1} = 0.364$ )-and in the other years from a "favorable" one-with a positive mean and small standard deviation ( $\mu{\eta,2} = 0.058$ , $\sigma{\eta,2} = 0.069$ ).
-This mixture of normals implies that innovations to the persistent component are both strongly left skewed (skewness of -0.87) and leptokurtic (kurtosis around 6.3).
+tions to the persistent component are both strongly left skewed (skewness of -0.87) and leptokurtic (kurtosis around 6.3).
 In contrast, transitory shocks ( $\varepsilon_t$ ) are typically smaller: In most years (with 87% probability), they are drawn from a tight distribution, $\mathcal{N}(-0.041, 0.037^2)$ , and every eight years or so ( $p{\varepsilon} = 13.0\%$ ) from a distribution with large positive mean and dispersion, $\mathcal{N}(0.271, 0.285^2)$ .
 Consequently, transitory shocks feature a skewness of 3.2 and a kurtosis of 15.4.
 However, $\eta_t$ and $\varepsilon_t$ are not the only sources of higher-order moments; workers also face nonemployment risk, which allows the model to generate a leptokurtic density for arc-percent changes with spikes at both ends (Figure 14a).
-The state dependence in nonemployment risk also leads to age- and income-varying skewness and kurtosis in persistent earnings changes.
-Thus, as expected, Models (4)-(6) (without nonemployment risk) find persistent shocks to be more strongly leptokurtic and left skewed than Models (7) and (8).
+The state dependence in nonemployment risk also leads to age-and income-varying skewness and kurtosis in persistent earnings changes.
+Thus, as expected, Models (3) and (4) (without nonemployment risk) find persistent shocks to be more strongly leptokurtic and left skewed than Models (5) and (6).
 We conclude that persistent innovations are key drivers of non-Gaussian features in the data.